 There are all sorts of creative ways to have your visual title reflect what you want it to say, or what you want to express.
-Let's take a look at a couple examples.
+Let's take a look at an example.

 You can create an expression that changes based on the filter context that the visual receives for the product's brand name.
 The following image shows the DAX formula for such a field.

-These are just a couple of examples you can use to create dynamic, expression-based titles for your visuals in Power BI Desktop.
+This is just one example you can use to create dynamic, expression-based titles for your visuals in Power BI Desktop.
 What you can do with your titles are limited only by your imagination, and your model.

 Select your field for your title

 After you've created the DAX expression for the field you create in your model, you need to apply it to your visual's title.

 To select the field and apply it, go to the Visualizations pane.
 In the Format area, select Title to show the title options for the visual.

 When you right-click Title text, a context menu appears that allows you to select fxConditional formatting.
 When you select that menu item, a Title text dialog box appears.